À propos de la SCRP

 Ability to direct the work of consultants and staff assigned to complex projects as required.

-Ability to provide staff support to an assigned committee and administer a program or implementation plan pertaining to the work.
+Ability to provide staff support to an assigned committee or task force and administer a program or implementation plan pertaining to the work.

 Ability to provide leadership and advice, develop concepts, and oversee major public events and engagement initiatives.